Vi-Chi/Cognitive-A.i-Matrix/README.md

 ---

+*
-*Part of the Vi-Chi Cognitive Architecture.
+Part of the Vi-Chi Cognitive Architecture.
 Naming: Latin "Urbi et Orbi" — to the city and to the world.
-Named after two cats.*
+*